-The exam box also shows a time, but this is more a suggestion than an estimate: we suggest that you use a watch to time yourself and practise completing the tasks within the time suggested; the times given for the exam tasks closely match the amount of time you would have in the real exam.
+The exam box also shows a time, but this is more a suggestion than an estimate: we suggest that you use a watch to time yourself and practice completing the tasks within the time suggested; the times given for the exam tasks closely match the amount of time you would have in the real exam.

-- In a few sections there are follow-up exercises after the exam task.
+- In a few sections, there are follow-up exercises after the exam task.
 You will find plenty of How to study tips.
 Use these tips as much as you can.

 - Check your answers to the practice exercises in the Smart answer key (a note at the bottom of every page tells you where this is).

 - Make a note in the Study Diary of any mistakes you make, so you can make sure you avoid them next time.

 Do the exam task

 - Always read the instructions carefully to make sure you know what to do.